 As it turned out, my paranoia was unfounded.
 Mid-way through the first day, with the app set to record at the longest interval, I checked the phone and was happily shocked to find that the phone was still at 90%+ life.
 I set the app on the 5-second interval and continued hiking, reassured that the entire trip could be recorded.

 The lesson was that cell connections drain battery, not GPS, and not SD card access.

 After getting home the next Monday night, I pulled the CSV file off the phone and inspected it.
 Unfortunately the majority of the first day was recorded at 60-second intervals and the segments were long, but the remainder was crisp and accurate.

-Since moving away from Blackberry to Android, I have not had to port my app thanks to Google's My Tracks app.
+Since moving away from Blackberry to Android, I have not had to port my app thanks to Google's My Tracks app (UPDATE Oct 2016: My Tracks has been deprecated).
 It provides offline GPS logging and even has an in-app map display as well as charts and stats.
 I am still proud of building that solution to the problem before a hard deadline, and that it was successful.